Middle Fork basin, Bonneville basin, the Great Sheep desert

 We were up early for the 2.5 hour drive back around to the west side of the range and the Scab Creek trailhead at 7800’, where it was packed with cars, we got the last spot in the main lot, with people heading to the overflow lot and this was a weekday!
 We wanted to get the big initial climb out of the way before the heat of the day and headed out at 10:00.
 I started out with 29 pounds including 6 days food and a bear canister.

-The worst was the initial 1500’ climb up the front of the plateau that fronts the range, in three miles, to the Wilderness Boundary where the trail then wandered across the plateau, up and down and around small granite domes and by various small lakes in the forest
+The worst was the initial 1500’ climb, in three miles, up the front of the plateau that fronts the range to the Wilderness Boundary where the trail then wandered across the plateau, up and down and around small granite domes and by various small lakes in the forest

-with no views for another 5.5 miles before finally breaking out into the open at South Divide creek with tremendous views of the spine of the range.
+with no views for another 5.5 miles before finally breaking out into the open at South Divide creek with tremendous views of the spine of the range at 8.5 miles.
 L-R Dragon Head Peak, Pronghorn Peak, Mt.
 Bonneville, Raid Peak.

 6:30 and we cross the creek and find nice grassy, protected campsite at 9800’ and set up the tarp in case it rained as it was clouding up a bit.
 9 plus miles today.